Happy New Year 2017...

 Join us as we search for birds both common and elusive.
 Take a walk in the park with our seasoned naturalists.
 Explore the mysteries of Maine’s tidepools.
 Learn about the natural and cultural heritage of Acadia National Park on a sightseeing tour following the historic Park Loop Road.

 For the more adventurous, search for Peregrine Falcons or Snowy Owls as you hike or snowshoe along the summit trails of Acadia’s mountains, look for Spruce Grouse while bicycling the Carriage Trails, or find Harbor Seals from the cockpit of a sea kayak.

-We work with you to create a personalized nature experience; or you can join a regularly scheduled tour.
+We will work with you to create a personalized nature experience or you can join a regularly scheduled tour.
 We cater our tours to your needs and interests, regardless of age or physical ability.
-All tours are personal and interactive with a maximum of 6 participants (with advance notice, we can accommodate larger groups).
+All tours are personal and interactive with a maximum of 6 participants (of course, we are happy to accommodate larger groups and bus tours, too).